Swap Monte Carlo for diatomic molecules

-In addition to the data for 5\% and 10\% polydispersity, we include in Fig.~\ref{fig:times} also the standard MD relaxation times of the monodisperse system (blue symbols).
+In addition to the data for 5\% and 10\% polydispersity, we include in Fig.~\ref{fig:times} also the MD relaxation times of the monodisperse system (blue symbols).
 There is a mild dependence of $\tau_\mathrm{MD}(T)$ on the polydispersity, i.e., the relaxation time at a given temperature increases slightly with increasing $\delta$.
 A similar effect was reported by Parmar \textit{et al.} for a modified version of the Kob-Andersen binary LJ mixture~\cite{Parmar2020}.

+\Fig{fig:times}(b) confirms that Swap equally much accelerates the rotational and the translational degrees of freedom, as shown for the $\delta=10\%$ polydispersity model.
+Here, translational relaxation times $\tau_\mathrm{trans}$ are obtained from the intermediate scattering function $F_\mathrm{s}(q,t)$ evaluated at $q=7.5$, approximately corresponding to the first maximum of the structure factor evaluated for only A particles.

-To confirm that the configurations obtained via Swap are in thermal equilibrium, we demonstrate in Fig.~\ref{fig:equ}(a) the absence of any physical aging.
-For a system that is not in equilibrium, one will observe an explicit dependence of the time-resolved autocorrelation function $C(t_1,t_2)$ on the waiting time $t_1$, such that $C(t_1,t_1+t)$ depends on both $t_1$ and $t$~\cite{Kob1997,boh24}.
-This behavior is not observed for the Swap-equilibrated configurations; thus $P_2(t)$ averaged over the first half of the simulation $t_1\in[0,t_{1/2}]$ (red symbols) is indistinguishable from that averaged over the second half $t_1\in[t_{1/2},t_\mathrm{final}]$ (black symbols).
-Another confirmation that the systems are in thermal equilibrium involves monitoring the average per-particle potential energy, which is shown in Fig~\ref{fig:equ}(b) for Swap- (blue) and MD-equilibrated (orange) configurations as a function of temperature.
-The data for Swap-equilibrated configurations extend the data of the MD-equilibrated configurations to lower temperatures without any noticeable kink or bend, as would be observed if Swap did not reach equilibrium ~\cite{Han2020}.
+To confirm that the configurations obtained via Swap are in thermal equilibrium, we demonstrate in Fig.~\ref{fig:equ}(a) the absence of physical aging.
+For a system that is not in equilibrium, one would observe an explicit dependence of the time-resolved autocorrelation function $C(t_1,t_2)$ on $t_1$, i.e., $C(t_1,t_1+t)$ depends on both $t_1$ and $t$~\cite{Kob1997,boh24}.
+This behavior is not observed for the Swap-equilibrated configurations; thus $P_2(t)$ averaged over the first half of the simulation, $t_1\in[0,t_{1/2}]$ (red symbols), is indistinguishable from that averaged over the second half, $t_1\in[t_{1/2},t_\mathrm{final}]$ (black symbols).
+Another confirmation that the systems are in thermal equilibrium involves monitoring the average per-molecule potential energy, which is shown in Fig~\ref{fig:equ}(b) for Swap- (blue) and MD-equilibrated (orange) configurations as a function of temperature.
+The data for Swap-equilibrated configurations extend the data of the MD-equilibrated configurations to lower temperatures without any noticeable kink or bend as would be observed if Swap did not reach equilibrium ~\cite{Han2020}.